This article is going to walk you through some of the best books on nursing leadership.

 These are great books for new nurse managers.
 As a new nurse manager, these books will give you some ideas on how to start your journey as a nurse leader the right way.

-Hopefully, you'll get some benefits reading any number of these books.
+Hopefully, you'll get some benefits from reading any number of these books.

 If there's a book on nursing leadership you've read or heard of you think other nurse leaders could benefit from reading please comment below.